Ieuanoh/SportingChance/README.md

 - Install Docker
 - cd into the directory and install dependencies with `yarn`
-- Run the local site: `yarn dev` - this will run a dockerised version of the site to save needing to install hugo locally, it will also compile the css and js assets in the `src` folder
+- Run the local site: `yarn dev` - this will run a dockerised version of the site to save needing to install hugo locally, it will also compile the css and js assets in the `src` folder - you can access the local site at http://localhost:1313
 - Alternatively, you can run it with the hugo cli if you don't want to use docker

 ## Making styling updates